-Third update: Our Skoda's proving to be great at clearing mist and ice, but less brilliant with economy on short runs in cold weather
+Third report: Our Skoda's proving to be great at clearing mist and ice, but less brilliant with economy on short runs in cold weather

 It's winter, we've had a cold snap, and this has shown up a few good and bad things with our long-term Skoda Kodiaq.
 First, it's really rather good at clearing mist and ice since the heater seems to get warm within a minute, which is a joy when it's creeping to below zero and the news is filled with snowy scenes all over the UK.
 Even if, annoyingly (because I love snow and would have thoroughly enjoyed testing the Kodiaq's four-wheel drive system in it), my temperate corner of Surrey remained free of the white stuff.